| |

 This is the

 image of blowing out the flame of a butter lamp.
+Here the

 Another view is possible.
 In this, the flame is not blown

 out (as if one could cause an absolute state !).
-As an outer offering to the Buddha,
+The end of

 should, once lit, never be disturbed, but venerated.
 To blow it out